-*Course Fee also includes continued 6 Months Email support, so if you've got lingering residency interview questions about protocols, ranking, etc. I can answer try to answer them at [email protected]
+*Course Fee includes grammar/syntax review of PowerPoint/Presentation Materials, so if you've got lingering residency interview questions I can answer try to answer them at [email protected]

 Do You Prepare for a Residency Interview?

 Often, when faced with a problem, applicants ask the obvious question, but sometimes not the best question.
 The better question to ask is: What can I do between now and my interview so the site will rank me as high as possible?
 Once you look at the interview as an event where you can score points for certain actions (and lose them) then you recognize where you can improve.
 Yes, it's true, you have to "fit" with the site, but the site, in most cases, has only chosen those applicants who they believe already fit.
 This course is about understanding the points system that sites use to evaluate their candidates.
 Sure, you want to be memorable, but when they go back to committee after those interviews, the first thing the committee does is add up the points.

 You especially need a great interview if you have some factors stacked against you like a poor college interview match rate or a specific geographic area you need to apply in.